 We’re delighted that so many people engaged with our events but even more delighted that so many engaged with them so actively and constructively.
 They have certainly given us a lot to reflect on over the next four years as we deliver our ambitious plans.

 So what’s next?

 After we’ve taken a breather we’re going to continue to launch our new CultureHive platform in partnership with the Arts Marketing Association.
 Robyn Dowlen, our Post-Doctoral Research Associate, is still busy summarising existing studies of culture, health and wellbeing and we’re going to dedicate a few months in 2021 to exploring the topic of creative ageing with lots of opportunities to get involved.

 Our evaluation working group members will be busy co-developing a set of principles to inform cultural evaluation, and there will be opportunities to feed into these via a wiki.
-And we will be launching our Collaborate fund in January, which will support research collaborations between the sector and academics.
+And we will be launching our Collaborate fund in spring 2021, which will support research collaborations between the sector and academics.

 Meanwhile, we’ll be continuing our research into the impacts of Covid-19 on the cultural industries and we’ve just received another grant to enable us to develop a set of standards and protocols to make cultural data work better for the sector and for funders and policymakers.
 So that should keep us out of mischief for a while!

 Many thanks to those who chaired or facilitated or spoke at the sessions and to all who gave their time, thinking, energy and positivity so generously.
 This was a really positive way to begin our journey as a Centre for thinking and practice around timely issues of cultural value.

 In the next few weeks we will be sharing recordings of some of the discussions so there will be a chance to dip into any sessions you missed.
 Please do keep in touch via our mailing list and on twitter @valuingculture and LinkedIn and we’ll let you know when they’re ready.